What the World Cup and Black Friday Say About the Future of Ads

 1. Attribution: This practice helps advertisers understand which marketing touchpoints, channels and messages are driving conversions on the path to purchase.
 MNTN’s proprietary attribution model, Cross-Device Verified Visits, takes an unbiased and transparent approach to attribution.
 We accurately track and verify all traffic and conversions across all devices, only once certain criteria have been met.

 3. Google Analytics: A must-have in every performance marketer’s toolkit, which is integrated into MNTN Performance TV.
 Why?
 Well, a third-party platform ensures that every digit of data and insight delivered to our advertisers is verified and credible – think of it as a secondary ‘source of truth’.
-Additionally, because this powerful integration enables advertisers to view how their CTV campaigns are performing alongside their other digital marketing channels, like search and display.
+Additionally, because this powerful integration enables advertisers to view how their CTV campaigns are performing alongside their other digital marketing channels.

 6. Ad Fraud: Connected TV has caught the eye of not only advertisers and brands, but fraudsters wanting in.
 The latest StreamScam incident fooled advertisers into paying for ads that were never delivered, for example.
 Many question the security of Connected TV, as the industry is still new and unstandardized.
 Platforms like MNTN mitigate any cause for alarm, through pairing up only with premium networks, and negotiating deals directly with these publishers on a private marketplace.